Robinborg/invoice_program/README.md

 # Customer and product management software
-I was working in a supplychain company and they were looking for a simple software to keep track of products, customers and invoices.
+I was working in a supply chain company and they were looking for a simple software to keep track of products, customers and invoices.
 I decided this was something I could build, modify and scale at the will of the company.

 Below I have written the components that are a part of this software.